aws/aws-app-mesh-examples/walkthroughs/howto-ipv6/README.md

               port_value: 8020
 ```
 **Service Discovery: AWS Cloud Map**:
-Example: IPv6 address would be preferred to be used if IP preference is set as IPv6_PREFERRED
+Example: An IPv6 address will be used if IP preference is set as IPv6_PREFERRED and an IPv6 address is registered in Cloud Map.

 ```
 # ClouMap IP Preference*